arsys-internet/terraform-provider-arsys-baremetal/docs/resources/privateNetwork.md

 ### Import

 Resource Private Network can be imported using creating the resource the `resource id`, e.g.
 **Note:** The resource must be declared before importing.
-No arguments are required!.
+No arguments are required!

 Example:
 ```hcl